tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 There is no required field when importing Virtualization clusters.

-* _Hypervisor Technology_, this field is used to list the technologies you have in your inventory.
+* _Hypervisor Technology_, this specifies the technology that is used to run the hypervisor.
+Ex.
+VMware ESXi, Hyper-V.

 * _Servers_, this field is used to create associations as you import the rest of your inventory, in this instance, _Servers_ refers to the server (host name) hosting the hypervisor.